Epsilon ONE® – Applications

 - Faster cycle times – no need to mount an extensometer on the specimen

 - Gauge lengths up to 350 mm with ONE-500CE (contact Epsilon for longer gauge lengths)

 Epsilon ONE will track marks on the rebar using either of two methods, both included with the system:

 - Wire clips -for use when the rebar has surface scale or rust

 Epsilon ONE’s 200CE optics package can measure more than 1000% strain (200 mm field of view and 10 mm gauge length).
 The optics and data processing algorithms ensure that specimen marks are tracked even when their contrast is reduced due to specimen extension.
-This same Optics Package can measure modulus of reinforced plastic microtensile specimens having a gauge length down to 2 mm.
+This same Optics Package can measure modulus of reinforced plastic microtensile specimens having a gauge length <10 mm.

 Epsilon ONE is factory calibrated and does not require calibration grids or gauge length bars, saving a great deal of time.

 Composites, Metals, Ceramics

 Epsilon ONE is engineered to provide the accuracy and fine resolution required for testing high-modulus materials such as metals, composites, ceramics, and CMCs.